tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-26-how-to-tell-if-youre-a-content-strategist.md

 Overnight, some tech comm consultants latched onto the term "content strategist" and rebranded themselves.
 I was still content to be called a "technical writer," because most of the jobs used the term "technical writer," and because almost no one's title was "content strategist" anyway.

 It's been interesting to see how content strategy has played out in the past few years.
-For the most part, if you search for ["content strategist" jobs on Indeed.com](http://www.indeed.com/jobs?q=content+strategist&l=), you'll find that content strategists fit more commonly in Marketing and UX writer groups.
+For the most part, if you search for [content strategist jobs on Indeed.com](http://www.indeed.com/jobs?q=content+strategist&l=), you'll find that content strategists fit more commonly in Marketing and UX writer groups.

 For example, here's what [this content strategist](http://www.indeed.com/viewjob?jk=7b8e0d239f19dfa2&q=content+strategist&tk=1avupij4qbs96avm&from=web) will do: